 Similarly, I believe in methodological pluralism and the idea that qualitative and quantitative methods follow different styles and techniques, but that they are yet driven by a similar underlying logic of inference.
 As a consequence, I try to combine quantitative quasi-experimental methods and GIS with qualitative evidence and fieldwork.

 Areas of expertise

-- Politics of territorial development
+- Patterns of territorial inequality

-- Geographies of political discontent
+- Geographies of individual attitudes and political discontent

 During my PhD at LSE I worked as a Teaching and Research Assistant for the Department of Geography & Environment, as a Research Assistant for LSE Enterprise and as Research Associate for Macat.